shortcutmedia/shortcut-ios/README.md

 To make use of this SDK you need the following:

 - An iOS app that supports deep linking (responds to a [custom URL scheme](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW10)).
-- A Shortcut Link with a deep link to your app specified.
+- A Shortcut with a mobile deep link to your app.
 Use the [Shortcut Manager](http://manager.shortcutmedia.com) to create one.
-- For creating new short links: An API key with auth token.
+- An API key with auth token.
 Use the [Shortcut Manager](http://manager.shortcutmedia.com/users/api_keys) to create one.
+This is only needed if you intend to create Shortcuts to share from within your app.

 ## Integration into your app

-To use any features of the SDK you have to import it in each file in which you want to use it:
+Make sure to import our SDK in all files where you use it:

 ```objective-c
 #import <ShortcutDeepLinkingSDK/ShortcutDeepLinkingSDK.h>